You can apply for a criminal record check from Halifax Regional Police online or in-person.

 You can apply in-person for a criminal record check Monday to Friday between 8:30 a.m. to 4:30 p.m. at the following location:

-You must present two pieces of identification with your current address.
+You must present two pieces of identification (hard copies) with your current address.
 The address must be within Halifax Regional Municipality.
 Accepted identification includes:

 - Nova Scotia Driver’s License or Nova Scotia ID Card